vuejs/awesome-vue/README.md

   - [NBC Sports](https://www.nbcsports.com/) - NBC Sports is a sports news website.
   - [WITHIN](https://www.with.in/) - Extraordinary stories in Virtual Reality.
   - [plottr.io](https://plottr.io/) - Plan your running and cycling routes
+  - [beCamp](https://be.camp) - A community-organized tech conference in Charlottesville, VA.
+Website code is open-source.

 ### Interactive Experiences